Squalane vs Hyaluronic Acid – Which Hydrates Better?

 Understanding the Contenders

 Squalane: Derived from olives or shark liver oil, squalane is a lipid that closely resembles the sebum our skin naturally produces.
-It’s lightweight, non-comedogenic (won’t clog pores), and easily absorbed.
+Squalane is lightweight, non-comedogenic (meaning it won’t clog pores), and easily absorbed by the skin.

 Hyaluronic Acid (HA): A naturally occurring substance found in our bodies, HA is a humectant, meaning it attracts and holds onto moisture like a sponge.
-It can hold up to 1,000 times its weight in water, making it a powerful hydrator.
+Hyaluronic acid is a powerful hydrator, capable of holding up to 1,000 times its weight in water.

 How They Hydrate: A Comparative Analysis